-Fran (supply) to cover at a cost of £286.40 pw (x 39 weeks = £11,169.60) Interventions - £5,000
+Fran (supply) to cover at a cost of £286.40 pw (x 39 weeks = \pounds 11,169.60)

-Activity Evidence that supports this approach Challenge number(s) addressed INSET day looking at internal progress data When class teachers are aware which pupil premium children in their classes did not make good progress last academic year, they can identify these children as 'target' children Pupil Progress three times a year - 2, 3 non-contact for teachers before Pupil Progress Meetings Phonics CPD Release time for Phonics to attend and cascade training from the English Hub Evidence from EEF "Qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful of early reading" 3 Reading CPD • Release time for Reading Lead to attend and cascade training from the English Hub Evidence from EEFT "On average, reading comprehension approaches deliver an additional 6 months' progress."
-The evidence suggests that disadvantaged children benefit more from reading comprehension strategy interventions.
-In school monitoring shows this approach effective in improving the teaching of reading.
-3 Continue to improve the rate of attainment across the whole school, ensuring that pupils reach at least the expected standard in Reading, Writing and Maths and gaps are filled, by ensuring staff to pupil ratios are high and teachers have capacity to give disadvantaged pupils additional support in class.
+Activity Evidence that supports this approach Challenge number(s) addressed INSET day looking at internal progress data When class teachers are aware which pupil premium children in their classes did not make good progress last academic year, they can identify these children as 'target' children 2, 3

+Pupil Progress three times a year - non contact for teachers before Pupil Progress Meetings Continue to improve the rate of attainment across the whole school, ensuring that pupils reach at least the expected standard in Reading, Writing and Maths and gaps are filled, by ensuring staff to pupil ratios are high and teachers have capacity to give disadvantaged pupils additional support in class.
 Small class sizes across targeted year groups - Reception, Year 1, Year 3/4 HLTA in Year 6 We want to invest PP in ensuring that our pupils have a greater number of opportunities for small group work with teachers where they will be able to focus on specific areas.
 Our pupils benefit from small group teaching and make gains in their knowledge because of this.
 DFE report 2021 found: Primary aged pupils have experienced a learning loss in reading and mathematics.
 This was typically equivalent to between 2.0 and 2.3 months of progress in reading, and between 3.1 and 3.6 months in mathematics.
-There was further learning loss in primary schools in England, particularly in reading, following restrictions to inperson learning in early 2021 2,3,4

-Standardised Tests in Reading and Maths Consistent approach to assess which allows staff to track more carefully the progress of individual children and groups.
+There was further learning loss in primary schools in England, particularly in reading, following restrictions to in-person learning in early 2021 2,3 Standardised Tests in Reading and Maths Consistent approach to assess which allows staff to track more carefully the progress of individual children and groups.
 Interventions tracked more effectively.
 2, 3 Reading and Maths Intervention Our children need more that just being listened to when they read.
 Schools which have a consistent approach achieve good results.
-Doodle Maths Write Stuff 2,3
+Doodle Maths Write Stuff 2, 3